 - [Paper] (Feb '14) Yuan's paper accepted to ICASSP 2014.

-- [Student] (Jan '14) ESSP lab alumni Hassan Ghasemzadeh accepts faculty position at Washington State University
+- [Student] (Jan '14) ESSP lab alumni Hassan Ghasemzadeh starts his faculty position in Electrical Engineering and Computer Science at Washington State University

-- [Resources] (Jan '14) Website for BCI benchmarking launched: BCIBench
+- [Data] (Jan '14) Website for BCI benchmarking launched: BCIBench

 - [Service] (August '13) Professor Jafari invited to co-chair ACM MobileHealth 2014 workshop in conjunction with the ACM MobiHoc.